-Net premiums written reflect the premiums the Company retains after purchasing reinsurance protection.
-Net premiums earned reflect the portion of net premiums written that were recorded as revenues for the period as the exposure period expires.
+Net premiums written reflect the premiums the Company retains after purchasing reinsurance protection, less Performance and Participation Credits ("PPC") of \$22 million at December 31, 2015.
+Net premiums earned reflect the portion of net premiums written that were recorded as revenues for the period as the exposure period expires, net of discounts and PPC.
 Premiums written and reinsurance premiums assumed and ceded are reflected in earnings on a pro-rata basis over the term of each policy, or in the case of Builders' Risk, written premiums and reinsurance premiums ceded are recognized over the contract period in proportion to the amount of insurance protection provided.
 Unearned premiums represent the portion of premiums written, which are applicable to the unexpired terms of policies in force.
 Unearned premiums are recorded at cost, which approximates fair value.
-The Company records advance payments of reinsurance premiums as "Prepaid Reinsurance Premiums."
-Premiums ceded under reinsurance agreements are recorded as "Ceded Premiums Payable," to the extent there is no "right of offset" with prepaid reinsurance amounts.
-Refer to Note 8.
+The Company records advance payments of reinsurance premiums as Prepaid reinsurance premiums.
+Premiums ceded under reinsurance agreements are recorded as Ceded premiums payable, to the extent there is no right to offset with prepaid reinsurance amounts.